Leonard Harrison State Park

 Seasons and Hours: The park is open every day of the year, sunrise to sunset.
 Day use areas close at dusk.
 The park office is open specific hours.
 Overnight areas and other areas are open specific seasons and hours.
 Contact the park office for facility seasons and hours.

-Picnicking: Nearly 100 picnic tables (seven of which are covered), charcoal grills, restrooms, drinking water and trash bins are available.
+Picnicking: Picnic tables (seven of which are covered), charcoal grills, restrooms, drinking water, and trash bins are available.
 Schloder Pavilion can be reserved for a fee.
 If unreserved, the pavilion is available on a first-come, first-served basis.

 Pennsylvania Fish and Boat Commission laws apply.
 Complete information on fishing rules and regulations in Pennsylvania is available from the Pennsylvania Fish and Boat Commission Web site.